Cardio is essential for maintaining good health, but performing at the wrong intensity may be detrimental. So, is cardio everyday bad?

-Finally, it’s important both physically and mentally because staying active keeps us happy and reduces stress levels when we feel stressed out about something else in our lives, like work or school.
+Finally, it’s important both physically and mentally because staying active keeps us happy and reduces stress levels when we feel stressed about something else, like work or school.
 “With these benefits far outweighing any risks that might be associated with exercising to improve one’s health.”

 “Effects of long-term exercise training on cardiac structure and function: a randomized controlled trial” by Levine, B.D., et al. – https://pubmed.ncbi.nlm.nih.gov/19208822/

 Effects of high-intensity interval training versus continuous training on physical fitness, cardiovascular function and quality of life in heart failure patients” by Ismail, H., et al. – https://pubmed.ncbi.nlm.nih.gov/27240671/